D'Angelo: 2001–2013: Personal struggles and delayed album

 In late November 2011, D'Angelo announced a series of 2012 European tour dates.
 The tour kicked off January 26 in Stockholm, Sweden with its final show on February 10.
 The tour featured a selection of hits from his two previous albums and songs from his upcoming album, which was close to completion.
 He premiered 4 new songs: "Sugah Daddy", "Ain't That Easy", "Another Life" and "The Charade" which were well received.
 On June 9, 2012, he joined Questlove for the annual Bonnaroo Music and Arts Festival's Superjam.
-He didn't play any of his original material and this marked the first time in nearly 12 years that he performed on stage in the US.
+He did not play any of his original material and this marked the first time in nearly 12 years that he performed on stage in the US.
 On September 1, 2012, D'Angelo performed at Jay-Z's Made in America festival where he again performed the new songs, "The Charade" and "Sugah Daddy".
 On October 7, RCA Music Group announced that it was closing J Records, Arista Records, and Jive Records.
 With the shutdown, D'Angelo (and all other artists previously signed to those labels) would release his future material on RCA Records.

 2014–2020: Black Messiah and "Unshaken"

-D'Angelo released his third studio album, Black Messiah in December 2014.
+D'Angelo released his third album, Black Messiah, in December 2014.
 D'Angelo originally wanted to release Black Messiah in 2015, but the controversial decisions in the Ferguson and Eric Garner cases inspired him to release it earlier.
 On December 12, 2014, Kevin Liles, D'Angelo's manager, shared a 15-second teaser of the album on YouTube.
-Two days later, the track "Sugah Daddy", which had been part of D'Angelo's set list since 2012, premiered at 3 am EST and 1,000 downloads were available on Red Bull's 20 Before 15 website.
+Two days later, the track "Sugah Daddy", which had been part of D'Angelo's set list since 2012, premiered at 3 am EST and a thousand downloads were available on Red Bull's 20 Before 15 website.
 After an exclusive listening party in New York produced by Afropunk festival founder Matthew Morgan and Jocelyn Cooper, Black Messiah was released digitally on December 15 through iTunes, Google Play Music, and Spotify.
 The album's unexpected release was compared to Beyoncé's self-titled release in 2013.
 On January 13, 2015, "Really Love" was released to urban adult contemporary radio in the US.

-The album was met with universal acclaim from critics and it currently has a 95/100 mean score on review aggregator Metacritic.
-In its first week of release, Black Messiah debuted at number five on the Billboard 200 and sold 117,000 copies in the United States.
-In its second week, the album dropped to number twenty five on the chart and sold another 40,254 copies.
+The album was met with universal acclaim from critics; as of 2015, it had a 95/100 mean score on review aggregator Metacritic.
+In its first week of release, Black Messiah debuted at number 5 on the Billboard 200 and sold 117,000 copies in the United States.
+In its second week, the album dropped to number 25 on the chart and sold another 40,254 copies.
 In the United Kingdom, it debuted at number 47 on the UK Albums Chart with first-week sales of 7,423 copies.